gangofnuns/cloudposse-tour/README.md

 Notice the variable called "context".
 It is exposed from an internal variable called "this.context", which contains the nested data structure that encapulates all your module's configuration.
 It also includes some special data structures, such as a component tag -- a standardized way to define each resource spun up as part of your infrastructure.

 There are two other important variables here:  One called "stack" and another called "component".
-We'll talk about these next/
+We'll talk about these next.

 # Modules are organized into Components